Search

 4x network adapter for client IO and synchronization

-The benchmarks were conducted using the FIO utility in the client/server mode.
-We configured a total of 20 virtual machines (VMs), with 10 VMs hosted on each server node.
-Each VM was allocated 4 vCPUs, 8GB of RAM, and three RAW virtual disks connected to separate SCSI controllers.
+Benchmarks were run using the FIO utility in client/server mode.
+We set up a total of 20 virtual machines (VMs), with 10 VMs on each server node.
+Each VM had 4 vCPUs, 8GB of RAM, and three RAW virtual disks connected to separate virtual SCSI controllers.

 Test Scenarios:

-• Nested mirror-accelerated parity (Mirror-only): For scenarios where the workload is placed entirely in the mirror tier, each virtual disk size was 10GB.
+• Mirror-only.
+For tests where the workload is placed entirely in the mirror tier, each virtual disk size was limited to 10GB in size.

-• Nested mirror-accelerated parity (Both tiers): For scenarios utilizing both the mirror and parity tiers, each virtual disk size was 100GB.
+• Mirror+Parity.
+For tests utilizing both the mirror and parity tiers, each virtual disk size was set to 100GB.

-• For all tests, each virtual disk size was 100GB.
+• For all tests, each virtual disk was 100GB in size.

 Data Patterns Tested: